BryanChiu/Mactivision/designdoc.md

 #### **Assumptions**
 None
 #### **Design Decision**
 This module calculates scores based on the _Feeder Minigame_ data entered in `CalculateScores`.
-It does this using algorithms defined in {ALGORITHM LINK}
+It does this using algorithms defined in [8.2.1 Post-Processing Algorithms](#8.2.1-post-processing-algorithms)
 #### **Access Routine Semantics**
 `CalculateScores(data)`
 * transition: none